nirmalgos/EPlacement/README.md

 This will create an automatic resume by taking the details of students or we will give an overleaf template

 # Forum:
-...Here students and alumni can discuss and get info about any query related to placement.
+Here students and alumni can discuss and get info about any query related to placement.

 # Placement Record:
-...All the records of students getting placed along with company name, package details etc. will be displayed.
+All the records of students getting placed along with company name, package details etc. will be displayed.

 # Internship:
-...Here students can check the current internship opportunities posted by the TPO.
+Here students can check the current internship opportunities posted by the TPO.

 # PROPOSED BY GROUP NO 12: